 The second theory is that Sultan Suleiman the Great can be credited with bringing coffee to Turkey.
 It is said that the Yemeni governor residing in Turkey gave the coffee beans as a gift to the Sultan.
 The Sultan fell in love with the drink after just 1 sip, and thus coffee spread throughout the turkey.

 Such was the demand for coffee, that not only was coffee enjoyed in homes, but special coffee houses sprouted all over Turkey.
 They were very well-liked, and people would usually enjoy cups of coffee while chatting, watching a dance performance, or other forms of entertainment.
 Coffee houses are a significant part of Turkish history, and can still be seen throughout turkey, particularly Istanbul.

 Coffee gained such fame in turkey, the Turks came up with a new way to brew the beans.
 The Turkish coffee brewing method is called an Ibrik, which is a small metal pot.
-You can read about other coffee brewing methods from all over the world here-What Are the Most Popular Coffee Brewing Methods?

 The Origin of the Name “Coffee”

 The origin of the name coffee is a big part of the history of coffee.
 The word coffee comes from the word Kahwa in Arabic.
 When coffee was first brought to Turkey, it was given the name kahve.
 The word Kahwa in Arabic means a lot of things.
 It translates to a type of wine in Arabic, but can also be related to the word quwwa, which means power, or energy.
 The Dutch started calling the beverage “koffie”, and it was from the word koffie, that coffee came to the English language.

 Coffee Spreading to Europe